johnnyrainbow/zombie-game/README.md

 - Creatures or zombies should not be allowed to be given input positions outside of the allowed N dimension grid

 &nbsp;

+## A highlight of my solution
+I think the `Grid#performZombieGridMove` method is the highlight of my solution, as this is where the core 'game loop' occurs.
+This recursive solution ensures that all the zombies perform their move sequences, while converting creatures, as well as ensuring only the newest zombies move first, without any convoluted loops.

+&nbsp;

+## What I would've liked to add/finish

+Due to time constraints, I only included core tests to ensure proper functionality, edge case testing.

+I would've liked to add comprehensive tests using mocks and spies to the more convoluted methods to ensure they were behaving as expected, such as the `Grid#performZombieGridMove` method, as it has several case scenarios.

+Plenty of simple functions could benefit from testing also.

+Although I did not test all aspects of the program, hopefully the tests I did implement will give you an idea.